ruuda/convector/readme.md

 Requirements
 ------------

-Hardware: a CPU that supports the AVX and FMA instructions is required.
-In practice this means Haswell or later.
+Hardware: a CPU that supports the AVX instructions is required.
+In practice this means Sandy Bridge os later.
+FMA instructions can be taken advantage of too, those are Haswell or later.

 Software: a nightly version of the [Rust programming language][rust] is required.